Transportation and Mobility Strategy

 - driving / carpooling

-It will also integrate related Township policies and strategies such as Transportation Demand Management (TDM), road safety, curbside management, and urban and rural street design guidelines.
+It also integrates related Township policies and strategies such as complete streets, slow streets, active transportation, transit-oriented development (TOD), Transportation Demand Management (TDM), parking and curbside management, emerging mobility modes, goods movement, and urban and rural street design guidelines.

 Updates